-Magic is also available and can be used to do all sorts of unfriendly things to your enemies, you begin equipped with a vast spell list and a few components to mix them. spells range from Disintegrate to Polymorph and all have a different use: Net, for example, can be used to snare enemies and allow you to drag them back to your dungeon where they can be interrogated and put to use in your own armies, you could then use the spell polymorph on them and turn them into various diffrent creatures, my favourite is the draconians who can be Polymorphed into fierce fire breathing dragons.
+Magic is also available and can be used to do all sorts of unfriendly things to your enemies.
+You begin equipped with a vast spell list and a few components to mix them.
+Spells range from "Disintegrate" to "Polymorph" and all have a different use: "Net", for example, can be used to snare enemies and allow you to drag them back to your dungeon where they can be interrogated and put to use in your own armies.
+You could then polymorph them into various different creatures, my favourite being the Draconians who can be polymorphed into fierce fire breathing dragons.

-Creatures can be used for very specific purposes and fight well against certain types of enemy, most combinations are fairly obvious such as Water Elementals being stronger against Fire enemies.
-When you have a large selection of creatures, up to six can be magically merged to form a large hero creature, and their are numerous combinations and effects, i'm pretty sure I haven't seen them all but I keep trying.
+Creatures can be used for very specific purposes and fight well against certain types of enemies.
+Most combinations are fairly obvious, such as Water Elementals being stronger against fire-based enemies.
+When you have a large selection of creatures, up to six can be magically merged to form a large hero creature, and there are numerous combinations and effects.